michaelrbock/notes/books/designing-data-intensive-applications-part-3.md

 **XA transactions**

-X/Open XA is a standard for implementing 2PC across heterogenous technologies.
+X/Open XA is a standard for implementing 2PC across heterogeneous technologies.

 **Holding locks while in doubt**